Azure/autorest.typescript/README.md

 constructor(credentials: msRest.ServiceClientCredentials, baseUri?: string, options?: msRest.ServiceClientOptions)
 ```

-## Furhter Documentation on the CMD Line
+### Furhter Documentation on the CMD Line
-The complete list of CMD line arguments can be found here: https://github.com/Azure/autorest/blob/master/docs/user/cli.md
+The complete list of CMD line arguments can be found [here](https://github.com/Azure/autorest/blob/master/docs/user/cli.md).
 Not every CMD line switch is available for the typescript extension.

 # Development